adamjanicki2/react-skeleton/README.md

 ## Action items

 1. Clone this repo, or use the "Use this template" button to create a new repo
-2. Run `npm install`
+2. Run `setup.py` to configure the project
-3. Run `npm start`
+3. Run `npm start` to start the development server
-4. Open http://localhost:3000 in your browser
-5. **Important**: in your editor, globally search for `skeleton` and replace with your project name and info everywhere.
-This is especially important for any `.json` files where I couldn't add any `TODO` comments. _Pay specific attention to the `package.json`, which contains info for deploying to Github Pages_
-6. Start building your app!
+4. Add your own images to `public` and GitHub pages info to `package.json`
+5. Customize your site!